cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology.rst

 .. figure:: images/portfolio.png

+Subscript vs Superscript [上标，下标]

+A subscript or superscript is a number, figure, symbol, or indicator that is smaller than the normal line of type and is set slightly below or above it.
+Subscripts appear at or below the baseline, while superscripts are above.

 Co-Processor

 A coprocessor is a computer processor used to supplement the functions of the primary processor (the CPU).
 Operations performed by the coprocessor may be floating point arithmetic, graphics, signal processing, string processing, encryption or I/O Interfacing with peripheral devices.
 By offloading processor-intensive tasks from the main processor, coprocessors can accelerate system performance.
 Coprocessors allow a line of computers to be customized, so that customers who do not need the extra performance don't need to pay for it.

+Rate limiting

+In computer networks, rate limiting is used to control the rate of traffic sent or received by a network interface controller and is used to prevent :abbr:`DoS (Denial-of-Service)` attacks.